 Before entering the Foreign Service he was a reporter for the Atlanta Constitutionand served in the U.S. Army.
 He received his A.B. in history and Masters in political science from Emory University in Atlanta and his PhD in history from the University of Virginia (1995).

 Taylor is married and lives in Bethesda.
 He has three grown children and four grandchildren.

 Jim Cronin served on the faculty of Montgomery College for 36 years, from 1970 until his retirement in 2006.
 He passed away on April 26, 2011, at the age of 69.

-Jim is survived by his wife of 20 years, Barbara Levine Cronin of Silver Spring; a daughter from his first marriage, Stephanie Cronin of New York; two stepchildren, Ilene Frank of Albany, N.Y. and Brian Frank of New Hartford, N.Y.; and two grandchildren.
+Jim is survived by his wife of 20 years, Barbara Levine Cronin of Silver Spring; a daughter, Stephanie Cronin of New York; two stepchildren, Ilene Frank of Albany, N.Y. and Brian Frank of New Hartford, N.Y.; and two grandchildren.

 In the History/Political Science Department, we remember Jim for his keen wit and gentle Irish humor.
 Barbara has summed up his life better than any us when she wrote; “One thing that has meant a great deal to me over the past months is hearing from people who knew Jim as a teacher at the college.
 There are many who have taken the time to contact me to share their views on him as an outstanding educator and caring person.
 In my contacts with the people at the college, I can only comment that Jim is simply a representative of the culture of Montgomery College as an institution of learning.
 He was very proud of his association with all of you as he thought you were the best.”